ccosta807/Task-Tracker/README.md

 This is a web application to track and set reminders for tasks.
 The tasks contain a description, day, time, and boolean reminder value.
 A user can add and delete tasks on the web page.
 This application was developed using Angular and contains a mock db JSON server.

-This project exposed me to global css styles, looping with ngFor, ngModel, header/button components, routing, and Angulars HTTP client.
+This project includes topics like global css styles, looping with ngFor, ngModel, header/button components, routing, and Angular's HTTP client.